ibm-cloud-docs/Registry/registry_notices_wildcard_domains.md

 {{site.data.keyword.attribute-definition-list}}

-# Upcoming public networking changes for {{site.data.keyword.registryshort}} from 15 June 2023
+# Public networking changes for {{site.data.keyword.registryshort}} from 15 June 2023
 {: #registry_notices_wildcard_domains}

 Users that use the public network to access {{site.data.keyword.registrylong}} are advised to use a wildcard domain, such as `*.icr.io`, in their firewall rules.
 The use of a wildcard domain accommodates future changes that might issue a redirect for certain requests such as an image layer download for traffic optimization.